Spanish Travel and Study Abroad

-In a semester-long program, Students are immediately immersed in Argentina’s history and culture through an exploration of Buenos Aires.
+Students who want to advance their Spanish language skills have an opportunity to participate in a 3-week long program at the National University of Mar del Plata.
+The program lead by Dr. Margaret Stefanski takes place every Winter Break.
+Students are immediately immersed in Argentina’s history and culture through an exploration of Buenos Aires.
 Then, students move on to Mar del Plata, on the coast, to participate in a unique language learning setting at the University there.
-Over Winter Break 2016/2017, nine Canisius students participated in a 3-week study abroad at the National University of Mar del Plata.
+Over Winter Break 2017/2018, ten Canisius students participated in a 3-week study abroad at the National University of Mar del Plata.
 Before heading to this Argentinian beach town, students had an opportunity to visit some of the most emblematic places and neighborhoods in Buenos Aires such as Casa Rosada, Plaza de Mayo, Recoleta Cemetary, Puerto Madero, and La Boca.
-They also spent an afternoon in MALBA, The Latin American Museum of Buenos Aires, took a tour of the legendary Teatro Colón, and were taken on a graffiti tour around the northern Buenos Aires, a journey through recent Argentinian history and politics.
+They also spent an afternoon in MALBA, The Latin American Museum of Buenos Aires, saw the Nutcracker Ballet at the legendary Teatro Colón, and were taken on a graffiti tour around the northern Buenos Aires, a journey through recent Argentinian history and politics.
 Learn more here.

 In Costa Rica, students live with a family, take Spanish language classes, and participate in an internship specific to their other majors.
 Internships have included working in medical labs, doctors offices, dental clinics, schools, pharmacies, non profits, and government agencies.